 A SaaS marketing strategy should create brand awareness and aid customer acquisition.
 Through strategic positioning and effective communication, SaaS marketing strategies help you build a strong reputation for your company and connect with your audience.

 The most effective SaaS marketing strategy for your business will depend on your target audience.
-Proven strategies include SEO, Account Based Marketing, and a few lesser known hacks.
+Proven strategies include SEO, Account Based Marketing, and a few lesser-known hacks.
 This guide covers some of the best approaches.

 In Closing